stormpath/stormpath-shiro/README.md

 ### 0.5.0

 - Upgraded Stormpath SDK dependency to latest stable release of 0.9.0
 - Added Permission support!
-It is now possible to manage Shiro permissions assigned to Stormpath Accounts or Groups by using Stormpath's newly released [CustomData](http://docs.stormpath.com/rest/product-guide/#custom-data) functionality.
+It is now possible to assign Shiro permissions to Stormpath Accounts or Groups by leveraging Stormpath's newly released [CustomData](http://docs.stormpath.com/rest/product-guide/#custom-data) feature.
 You can add and remove permission to an Account or Group by modifying that account or group's CustomData resource.
 For example:

 ```java
 Account account = getAccount(); //lookup account